star933/alexa-streaming-audio/README.md

-# alexa-streaming-audio
-Alexa skill to stream audio
+# Skill Sample NodeJS Audio Player

+This project demonstartes the use of Alexa Audio Player for skills.

+- Multiple-streams folder contains an example skill to play multiple, re-recorded audio streams, such as a basic podcast skill.

+- Single-stream folder contains an example skill to play a single stream, such as a live radio skill.